 1. Strategic Buyers Are Back in Market

-Corporate development teams at major medical device companies have indicated renewed appetite for acquisitions.
+Corporate development teams at major medical device companies demonstrated renewed appetite for acquisitions.
 After 18-24 months of focus on organic growth and integration, balance sheets are healthy and pipeline gaps are becoming acute.
 Boston Scientific, Stryker, and Zimmer Biomet have all signaled increased M&A activity.

 Key Insight